nade7o/winforms-docs/controls/gridview/view-definitions/table-view.md

 # Table View

 This is the default view definition.
-The data is presented like a table and you can reorder, hide and pin columns.
+The data is presented like a table and you can reorder, hide, and pin columns.
 This is a typical table view:

 ![WinForms RadGridView Table View](images/gridview-viewdefinitions-table-view001.png)

-You need do not need to set this view manually and the view does not contain any properties to configure.
+You don't need to set this view manually and the view doesn't contain any properties to configure.

 # See Also
 * [Column Groups View]({%slug winforms/gridview/view-definitions/column-groups-view%})